Why We Romanticize Alcohol (And Ignore What It Actually Does to Us)

 low energy shows up the next day

-Your brain struggles to connect: cause (drinking)with effect (next-day impact)
+So your big, beautiful brain struggles to connect: cause (drinking) with effect (next-day impact)

 So the experience gets misinterpreted.